francescobarbarulo/kubernetes-starter-pack/guides/lab03.md

     kubectl get clusterrole cluster-admin -o yaml
     ```

-2. Verify the above CluserRole is bound to the `system:masters` group using the built-in `cluster-admin` ClusterRoleBinding.
+2. Verify the above ClusterRole is bound to the `system:masters` group using the built-in `cluster-admin` ClusterRoleBinding.

     ```sh
     kubectl get clusterrolebinding cluster-admin -o yaml